expyriment/expyriment-android-runtime/README.md

 Building the Android application
 --------------------------------

-Please, ensure that you have installed the Android JDK: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+Please, ensure that you have installed the JAVA JDK: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 You can build the Expyriment Android Runtime as describe below:
 * Download PGS4A (version 0.94) from http://pygame.renpy.org/dl